Apollounknowndev/worldgen-docs/docs/docs/worldgen/biome/biomes.md

 There's a lot to configure in biomes.
 The settings are as follows:

 * `carvers`: The configured carvers the biome should use.
-Learn more about configured carvers [here].
     * `air`: (optional) A list of carvers that carve through terrain in the `air` cave generation step.
     * `liquid`: (optional) A list of carvers that carve through terrain in the `liquid` cave generation step.
 Unused in vanilla as of 1.18.